bmpickford/UniversityProjects/CommunityWebsite/README.md

-Project for IFB299 - Community Organisation
+## Project for IFB299 - Community Organisation

-Team94-SII
+A website for an organisation that runs community events created using PHP and Apache